 The High Speed 1 ("HS1") rail infrastructure consisting of track, four stations and associated infrastructure links the UK to continental Europe via the Channel Tunnel.
 The track on HS1 runs from the Channel Tunnel to St Pancras International Station.
-The four stations on HS1 are St Pancras International Station, Stratford International Station and Ebbsfleet International Station and the international section of Ashford International Station which is located within the infrastructure owned and operated by Network Rail Infrastructure Ltd ("NRIL").
+The four stations on HS1 are St Pancras International Station, Stratford International Station and Ebbsfleet International Station and the international section of Ashford International Station which is located within the infrastructure owned by Network Rail Infrastructure Ltd ("NRIL") and operated by London & South Eastern Railway Limited ("LSER").